maxivak/docker-ssh/README.md

 # Docker-SSH

 SSH Server for Docker containers
-This is an extension of [Docker-SSH](https://github.com/jeroenpeeters/docker-ssh) which adds  capability of logging in into multiple Docker containers.
+This is an extension of [Docker-SSH](https://github.com/maxivak/docker-ssh) which adds  capability of logging in into multiple Docker containers updated for 2022

 Run one Docker SSH server through which you can connect to multiple Docker containers depending on user.